zack-bitcoin/plasmodial/docs/transaction_types.md

-These are the 17 types of transaction that can be in blocks.
+These are the 18 types of transaction that can be in blocks.

-3 transactions for accounts:
+4 transactions for accounts:
 * account_new
+* account_spend
 * account_delete
 * account_repo